apple/ccs-calendarserver/doc/Admin/ExtendedLogItems.rst

   ``itip.reply``

-    Either ``reply`` or ``cancel`` depending on...???
+    either ``reply`` or ``cancel`` depending on what action the attendee took

+  ``itip.ischedule``

+    the number of iTIP iSchedule messages sent

   ``fwd``

     the value of the X-Forwarded-For header, if present

+  ``cached``

+    indicates that the PROPFIND cache was used for the response.

   ``fb-cached``

-    When doing free-busy queries, this is the number of calendars queried for which free-busy info was already cached
+    when doing free-busy queries, this is the number of calendars queried for which free-busy info was already cached

   ``fb-uncached``

-    When doing free-busy queries, this is the number of calendars queried for which free-busy info was NOT already cached
+    when doing free-busy queries, this is the number of calendars queried for which free-busy info was NOT already cached

   ``cl``

-    Content length, in bytes
+    content length, in bytes

+  ``create``

+    the number of resources to be created in a CRUD POST request

+  ``update``

+    the number of resources to be updated in a CRUD POST request

+  ``delete``

+    the number of resources to be deleted in a CRUD POST request

+  ``xpod``

+    the number of requests between server pods

+  ``sql-s``

+    the number of SQL statements executed during the request

+  ``sql-r``

+    the number of SQL rows returned during the request

+  ``sql-t``

+    the amount of time spent waiting for SQL statements to complete

 In the following example, we see a free-busy ``POST`` requesting availability for two users, which was handled by instance ``1`` in 782.6i ms. This instance was only processing one request at the time this was logged (or=1).
-Of the two calendars targeted by the free-busy query, one already had free-busy info cached, while the other was not cached. (fb-cached=1, fb-uncached=1)
+Of the two calendars targeted by the free-busy query, one already had free-busy info cached, while the other was not cached.
+(fb-cached=1, fb-uncached=1)

 ::